 The COVID-19 virus has not been detected in drinking water.
 Customers can continue to drink and use tap water.
 There is no evidence that coronaviruses are transmitted through drinking water.
-Tacoma Water’s treatment methods, that use filtration and disinfection, remove and inactivate the virus that causes COVID-19.
+Tacoma Water’s treatment methods, that use filtration and disinfection, remove and inactivate harmful bacteria and viruses.
 The Washington State Department of Health is working to keep everyone informed about continuing developments regarding COVID-19, including drinking water.
 For more information, visit EPA.gov/Coronavirus.

 Supplying you and your family with safe and reliable drinking water is our highest priority.
 Along with ensuring public health, maintaining water quality enhances our quality of life, supports the region’s economy and protects natural resources.

 To accomplish all this, Tacoma Water exceeds federal regulations regarding the testing of our drinking water.
 For example, federal rules require that we test our water supply for more than 80 regulated contaminants and more than 50 unregulated chemicals, even if they do not exist in our water.

 We also take weekly samples from throughout our water distribution system to check for bacteria and adequate chlorine levels.
 While the Washington State Department of Health requires us to take 150 samples per month, we routinely take more than 200.

 To learn more about your water, review our most recent Water Quality Report, also known as the Consumer Confidence Report, as well as this detailed water analysis from 2020.
 You can also click here to view reports from previous years.